t-ericngo/t-ericngo.github.io/_pages/about.md

 ========
 I received my M.A. from the Department of Political Science at the University of Iowa in 2023.
 Before Iowa, I earned my B.S. in Political Science and International Relations at Truman State University, Missouri, in 2021.

 I am a proud native of Vietnam.
-Comming from a central province of the Vietnam and now live at the Midwestern region of the US, I am seemingly destined to the middle and agricultural region of wherever I live (funnily enough, my surname in Vietnamese means "corn", a major agricultural product of Iowa and Missouri).
+Comming from a central province of the Vietnam and now reside in the US's Midwestern region, I am seemingly fated to the middle and agricultural region of wherever I live (funnily enough, my surname in Vietnamese means "corn", a major agricultural product of Iowa and Missouri).

-When I am not doing political sciency things, I love to read, binge-watch TV shows, work out, and travel.
+Besides doing political sciency things, I love to read, binge-watch TV shows, work out, travel, and occasionally pretend to be a guitar player.

 Feel free to reach me via my email (tu-ngo@uiowa.edu).